-Valentine’s Day is that sweet time of the year where soon-to-be or new couples use the opportunity to declare their love.
+Valentine’s Day is that beautiful time of the year where soon-to-be or new couples use the opportunity to declare their love.
 Couples who have been together longer might joke about not going to too much trouble, but secretly enjoy the excuse for a little romance all the same.
 Perhaps it involves going out for a meal, giving or receiving flowers, or simply making a point of saying ‘I love you’ or ‘Thank you’ to someone special.

 If Valentine’s Day is about celebrating the love in your life, what does this mean if you you or someone you love has dementia?
 What might change if you are living with dementia?